JuliaDynamics/RecurrenceAnalysis.jl/docs/src/rplots.md

 # Recurrence Plots

 ## Recurrence Matrices

-A [Recurrence plot](https://en.wikipedia.org/wiki/Recurrence_plot) (which refers to the plot of a matrix) is a way to quantify *recurrences* that occur in a trajectory.
+A [Recurrence plot](https://en.wikipedia.org/wiki/Recurrence_plot) (which refers to the plot of a recurrence matrix) is a way to quantify *recurrences* that occur in a trajectory.
 A recurrence happens when a trajectory visits the same neighborhood on the phase space that it was at some previous time.

 The central structure used in these recurrences is the (cross-) recurrence matrix:
 ```math